Hobbs District Attorney Clinic

 During their externship semester, students may conduct actual felony preliminary hearings, misdemeanor jury trials and juvenile adjudications.
 This courtroom experience comes after a semester of intensive advocacy training specifically focused on preparing the students for the types of courtroom work they will handle as DA externs.
 While the externship is in a prosecutorial office, the experience is beneficial for anyone interested in work as a courtroom lawyer including prosecution, criminal defense and civil litigation.

-Please click here for the District Attorney Performance Evaluation Form.
+Please click the link below for the District Attorney Performance Evaluation Form.

 Faculty Advisor: Susan Poehls